He Won $314 Million on Christmas Day. It Destroyed His Life.

 The destruction continued relentlessly.
 Jewel filed for divorce in 2008, ending their 42-year marriage.
 The legal proceedings dragged on until 2011, when the West Virginia Supreme Court had to intervene.
 Whittaker was sued by Caesars Atlantic City for bouncing $1.5 million in checks to cover gambling losses.
 In July 2009, his daughter Ginger โ Brandi's mother โ was found dead at her home in Daniels, West Virginia, at age 42.
 In December 2016, his home in Bland County, Virginia, burned to the ground.
 His wife, who was inside at the time, barely escaped.
 The house was not insured.

 In what may be the most-quoted statement by any lottery winner, Whittaker told ABC News near the end: 'I pretty much lost everything I held dear in my life.
 I don't like the hard heart I've got.
 I just don't like what I've become.'
 He said he wished he had 'torn that ticket up.'
 Jack Whittaker died on June 27, 2020, at age 72 โ quietly, without scandal, without fortune, and without the family that had once made his life complete.
-His story remains the most frequently cited cautionary tale in American lottery history.
-Statistics suggest roughly 70% of major lottery winners lose their money within a few years.
+His story has appeared in more journalism about lottery winners than almost any other.
+If you've ever wondered whether your own Powerball combination has been drawn, the full draw history is searchable here.